axllent/silverstripe-email-obfuscator/README.md

 Email obfuscator for Silverstripe
 ====
-A RequestProcessor filter to automatically obfuscate all visible email addresses in all HTML output via the ContentController by replacing them with an encoded (switching between ASCII & hexadecimal) version.
+A HTTPMiddleware filter to automatically obfuscate all visible email addresses in all HTML output via the ContentController by replacing them with an encoded (switching between ASCII & hexadecimal) version.